Cortical Necrosis of the Kidneys

 In newborns, more than half of the cases occur after delivery complicated by premature detachment of the placenta.
 The next most common cause is a bacterial infection of the bloodstream (sepsis).

-In women, about half of the cases occur after complications of pregnancy, such as premature detachment of or abnormal position of the placenta, bleeding from the uterus, infections immediately after childbirth, blockage of arteries by amniotic fluid, death of the fetus within the uterus, and preeclampsia.
+In women, about half of the cases occur after complications of pregnancy, such as premature detachment of the placenta or abnormal position of the placenta, bleeding from the uterus, infections immediately after childbirth, blockage of arteries by amniotic fluid, death of the fetus within the uterus, and preeclampsia.